1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note01-Nouns.md

 19. the room/ my sisters
 20. the door/ the garage

 XIV.
-Rewrite the underlined phrases, using a possessive form.
-(Viết lại các cụm từ được gạch chân, sử dụng hình thức sở hữu.)
+Viết lại các cụm từ được gạch chân, sử dụng hình thức sở hữu.
 1. The storm last week caused a lot of damage. <br> *Last week’s storm caused a lot of damage.*
 2. The meeting tomorrow has been cancelled. <br> *Tomorrow’s meeting has been cancelled.*
 3. The only cinema in the town has closed down. <br> The only cinema of the town has closed down.
 4. Exports from Britain to the United States have fallen recently. <br> *Britain to the United States’s export have fallen recently.*
 5. Tourism is the main industry in the region.
+The region's main industry is tourism.
 6. The prices this year are even lower.
 7. A rest for five minutes is enough for me.
 8. From here it’s a drive of two hours.
-9. I’ll see you in a week.
+9. I’ll see you in a week. a week's I'll see you
-10. The paper yesterday reported the assassination of the Prime Minister
+10. The paper yesterday reported the assassination of the Prime Minister.<br> Yesterday's paper reported the assassination of the Prime Minister.